Testing Frameworks

 - Skip all tests tagged

-on non-Windows platforms. - Skip tests tagged
+WindowsOnlyon non-Windows platforms. - Skip tests tagged

-. - Ensure skipped tests are reported in CTest output.
+Slowwhen theSKIP_SLOW_TESTSCMake option isON. - Ensure skipped tests are reported in CTest output.

 Answer: